vgacentrifuge/pcb/README.md

 NOTE: The I2C lines are open drain, and expect to be pulled up to 5V.
 We will need a level shifter for the MCU to be able to use the I2C port.

+##### VGA DDC level switches
+The VGA standard expects 5V I2C over the SDA and SCL lines.
+Both when we are slave and master, we want to support this.
+Since all other I2C components we have use 3.3V, we level switch.
+This can be done, according to [AN97055](https://cdn-shop.adafruit.com/datasheets/an97055.pdf), simply using two N-channel enhancement mode MOS-FET, and pullups on both sides.

+In the case of the VGA inputs, where we are slaves, might not need those pullups, since the master probably provides pullup.
+We can use a 10k to avoid floating.

+A suggested MOSFET is the [BSN20](https://www.digikey.no/no/products/detail/diodes-incorporated/BSN20-7/2756034).
+With two per DDC IC2, that comes to 6.

 ##### Input VGA ports: I2C EEPROMs
 On our VGA inputs, we should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).
 See [this page](http://www.hardwarebook.info/VGA_(VESA_DDC)) for specifications.
 The VGA DDC uses three pins: I2C data, I2C clock, and DC +5V delivered by the video source.
-Our board must respond to the 7-bit I²C address 50h.
+Our board must respond to the 7-bit I²C address 50h (also known as A0h and A1h in 8-bit).

-Remember that the I2C lines are open collector, and pulled to 5V.
-Our MCU would not handle that.

-To save our MCU from being a slave over the VGA ports, we can buy dirt cheep I2C EEPROMSs.
+To save having to use our MCU from being a slave over the VGA ports, we can buy dirt cheep I2C EEPROMSs.
 For instance [M24C02-WMN6TP](https://www.digikey.no/no/products/detail/stmicroelectronics/M24C02-WMN6TP/1663568),
 in stock at Digikey.no, at 1,7kr a piece.
 They work at 2.5V - 5.5V, and we use one per VGA input = 6 for 3 boards.

-The I2C master will try to read from address 0xA1 = 0b1010 0001.
+In DDC, the I2C master will try to read from address 0xA1 = 0b1010 0001.
 This is perfect!
 The EEPROM listens for address 0b1010 XXXX, where we configure the first 3 X's ourselves.
 The last bit is 1 for read and 0 for write.